talyahgreyling/Data_Science_Exam_23761067_GitHub/README.md

 data file.
 I then added ’\*data/’ to my gitignore to prevent the data folders from committing to GitHub.

+I also stored the ‘Practical_25.pdf’ in my bin folder.

 # CODE USED FOR FIGURES AND TABLES:

 ``` r